danieldavidson/CTF-Challenge-Bot/README.md

 # CTF Challenge Bot

-The CTF challenge bot is a helper tool to be used during CTF events through the Slack platform.
+The CTF challenge bot is a Slack app that helps keep your team communication organized during CTF events.

 ## Features